 - Restart your smartphone

 - Remove the app from your device and install it again.
 Data of the game is stored on the cloud meaning once you sign into the game you will be able to start where you left off.

 Pokémon GO “GPS signal not found”

 GPS must be enabled because it shows the app your movement and tells your current location.
-You may see “GPS signal not found” error right after you launch the game, but the error usually disappears after a couple of seconds.
+You may see a “GPS signal not found” error right after you launch the game, but the error usually disappears after a couple of seconds.
 On Android, go to Settings > Location, and make sure “Location” is turned on.
-Also, tap “Location mode” and select “High accuracy” option.
+Also, tap “Location mode” and select the “High accuracy” option.

 On Android, go to Settings > Location, and make sure “Location” is turned on.
-Also, tap “Location mode” and select “High accuracy” option.
+Also, tap “Location mode” and select the “High accuracy” option.

-For iPhone, navigate to Settings > Privacy > Location Services and make sure “Location services” option is enabled.
+For iPhone, navigate to Settings > Privacy > Location Services and make sure the “Location services” option is enabled.
 Also, turn the Wi-Fi on even if there are no networks around you can connect to.